johnnynunez/XiaomiGaming/README.md

 # Installation
 Sounds good!
 Where do we start?
 You need a computer with macOS or Windows (scroll down)
+### Big Sur
+Currently, the boot of Big Sur is supported.
+Please go [here](https://github.com/johnnync13/XiaomiGaming/tree/master/Big%20Sur%20Beta) and read the readme in this directory before installing.

 ## Clover or OpenCore?
 First let's figure out if we would like to use Clover or OpenCore.
 The pro's / con's listed: